jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-2.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 1
+title: Euler, "Elements of Algebra", Section I, Chapter 2
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

 #### Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 1.
-"Mathematics in general."
+Chapter 2.
+"Explanation of the Signs + Plus and - Minus."

 > **1.** Whatever is capable of increase or diminution, is called magnitude, or quantity.